chancejs/chancejs/docs/person/last.md

 => 'Giovannini'
 ```

-Note, currently support for nationality is limited to: `'us', 'it'`.
+Note, currently support for nationality is limited to: `'en', 'it'`.